A Princeton University study found that people judge others within one tenth of a second of meeting them.

 24. Fence in Garbage Cans or Central AC Unit

-Instead of leaving it to chance, some cheap vinyl fencing peices can cover up unsightly garbage cans or AC units in a matter of minutes.
+Instead of leaving it to chance, some cheap vinyl fencing pieces can cover up unsightly garbage cans or AC units in a matter of minutes.
 As an added bonus, fences are one of the easiest ways to add value to a home.

 Sometimes a listing needs more help than most to sell where you need it to.
 It’s either old and crumbling in a neighborhood full of fresh new construction, or it’s pricey enough where home buyers expect nothing less.

 Nothing can change the way a home feels from the street more dramatically than fresh coat of paint!
-Just imagine the home above painted brown or grey… The only problem here is working with your homeowner to choose color that will sell instead of repel.
+Just imagine the home above painted brown or grey.
+The only problem here is working with your homeowner to choose the color that will sell instead of repel.

 26. Replace Front Door & Sidelights

 If you need to make a big change, a new door and sidelights can’t be beat.
-You’ll not only have a fresh new look to your home’s main focal point, but can increased the light in your entryway indoors as well.
+You’ll not only have a fresh new look to your home’s main focal point, but you can increase the light in your entryway indoors as well.
 That’s a win/win in my book.

 27. Replace Roof

-One of the banes of a homeowner’s existence are their roofs.
+One of the banes of a homeowner’s existence is the roof.
 They’re expensive to maintain, expensive to replace, and a bad roof can lead to even more expensive water damage if left alone.
-That’s why roof replacement can actually have a pretty decent ROI for your homeowner and help the listing sell faster.
+That’s why roof replacement can actually have a pretty decent return on investment (ROI) for your homeowner and help the listing sell faster.